-Adobe Stock is a stock photo library that is seamlessly integrated into Creative Cloud applications (like Photoshop, Illustrator, InDesign, Premiere, and AfterEffects).
+Adobe Images is a stock photo library that is seamlessly integrated into applications (like Photoshop, Illustrator, InDesign, Adobe Premiere, and AfterEffects).
 It lets you search, find, test, license and use images from the collection in your work, without ever leaving your app's layout.
 You can launch their collection from the app's library, use the search engine (now greatly improved) and browse the results to find the images that better suit your needs.

 What's even better: you can apply a watermarked preview from any image in the collection to your design, and edit it as much as you want.
 If you further decide to use the image, you can download the unwatermarked, licensed version with a simple click, and through CreativeSync the system will update your design with the final version without any input from you.

 This means you can save a lot of time and effort in your workflow, avoiding the tedious steps of going to a stock agency website, logging in, searching for images, downloading a file and then importing it to your design software.
 Plus, you can show your work to your clients and get approval for your designs before actually licensing the images used, among other great advantages.

 Adobe Stock pricing has various subscription options for stock images (photos, vectors, and illustrations).
-With subscriptions you get a preset amount of downloads per month, for a fixed fee.
-They also have a credit packs offer to buy on demand, that works for assets not included in subscriptions (like Premium images or stock videos).
+With subscriptions, you get a preset amount of downloads per month, for a fixed fee.
+They also have a credit pack offer to buy on demand, that works for assets not included in subscriptions (like Premium images or stock videos).

 Here are the different pricing options available: